 Relocating to a new city can be an overwhelming task.
-We know, we made the move from San Francisco to Austin about 3 year ago.
+We know, we made the move from San Francisco to Austin 9 years ago.
 Ideally you’d take several trips to your new city to get to know the place and find out exactly where you want to live.
 Realistically, though, that probably won’t happen.
 Our lives are busy and money is limited.
-To help guide you through the relocation process, save you time and money, we’ve put together this step by step guide.
+To help guide you through the relocation process, save you time and money, we’ve put together this step by step guide to relocating to Austin.

 Step 1: Research Austin Neighborhoods